 Our beach has a rare colony of Natterjack Toads and you may well see an Adder or two.

-We "boast" (in no order of importance) a Post Office/Newsagent/General store, a Mace store, a Fish & Chip shop serving a full range of products which are always freshly cooked to order, a 300 year old Public House and a Holiday centre with a restaurant/bar which is open to holiday makers & locals alike.
+We "boast" (in no order of importance) a Post Office/Newsagent/General store, a General store, a Fish & Chip shop serving a full range of products which are always freshly cooked to order, a 300 year old Public House and a Holiday centre with a restaurant/bar which is open to holiday makers & locals alike.
 Last, but certainly not least, is the Beach Café which serves teas & coffees, snacks & meals, beach requisites and, of course a full range of Ice Cream.
 You should also checkout the Coastwatch station which is just across from the Beach Cafe.

 Our dunes nature reserve is within the "Area of outstanding Natural Beauty" (SSSI and SAC) and is ideal for bird watchers and walkers.
 And do not miss our colony of 40/50 seals that "live" just north of Winterton-on-Sea.
 Be warned though as naturists are "said" to be seen sometimes further north near our neighboring village of Horsey.